 Not iodized and free from other additives, canning salt is fine grain and are used in the making of brine or added to cheese to help with the fermentation process.

 Flavored salts have added seasonings either to be used as a salt substitute or flavorings such as garlic salt, onion salt, etc.

 A very finely ground salt that is used to flavor popcorn right before serving.

 Hawaiian Sea Salt

 A new gourmet salt produced in Hawaii through evaporation.
-The inclusion of volcanic minerals makes either a red salt, pink salt or black salt depending on where it comes from.
+The Hawaiian sea salt can be either a red salt, pink salt or black salt depending on where it comes from due to the inclusion of volcanic minerals.
 Out of the three types of salt from Hawaii the pink sea salt is the most prevalent.

-Salt that is pink in color from India.
+A type of salt that is pink in color from India is Kala Namak.